-The idea of ghosts communicating with the living was nothing new, but spiritualism had gotten a significant boost of publicity when the Fox sisters in 1848 began demonstrating how spirits communicated with them through rapping and knocking sounds in their upstate New York home.
+The idea of ghosts communicating with the living was nothing new, but spiritualism had gotten a significant boost of publicity with the Fox sisters.
+In 1848 they began demonstrating how spirits communicated with them through rapping and knocking sounds in their upstate New York home.
 The phenomenon percolated and others joined in over the next 25 years, conducting séances and other spiritualist rituals.

-One of the more prominent spiritualists in Boston, as Frances Ann Conant.
-For 17 years, up too her death in 1875, Conant gave free, public seances in Boston.
-Originally from Portsmouth, N.H., Conant moved to Boston after getting married and became involved with an avid group of spiritualists in the city.
+One of the more prominent spiritualists in Boston was Frances Ann Conant.
+For 17 years, up to her death in 1875, Conant gave free, public seances in Boston.
+Originally from Portsmouth, N.H., Conant moved to Boston after getting married.
+She then got involved with an avid group of spiritualists in the city.

 One regular ghost at Conant’s seances was Dr. John Dix Fisher.
 Fisher, founder of the Perkins Institution for the Blind, would offer medical advice from the grave through Conant, who acted as a medium.

 Another practitioner of spiritualism was William H. Mumler, a Boston photographer who had the gift of photographing ghosts.
 He traveled to Bridgewater to photograph Master Herrod, a young psychic, with a ghost hovering over his shoulder.
 He took a picture of Frances Conant with her brother’s ghost behind her.
 And, most famously, he photographed Mary Todd Lincoln with the ghost of her husband, President Abraham Lincoln, standing behind her.